Three Peaks Challenge Ltd logo

 National Three Peaks

-The ultimate UK challenge — Ben Nevis, Scafell Pike and Snowdon in 24 hours.
+The UK multi-peak format: Ben Nevis, Scafell Pike and Snowdon in 24 hours.

 Want a fully supported experience?

-Our guided Surrey Three Peaks events include checkpoints with refreshments, professional support crew, and a friendly group atmosphere — ideal if you're new to long-distance walking or want to focus on enjoying the day rather than logistics.
+Our guided Surrey Three Peaks events include checkpoints with refreshments and professional support crew.
+This is useful if you're new to long-distance walking or want to focus on enjoying the day rather than logistics.

 View guided event dates →